What is Shadow?

 "Only when we have the courage to see our own shadow do we truly begin to bring light into the darkness of the world."

-Jung: (looks intently at Erik) That I cannot tell you, Erik.
-That is your journey.
+Jung: That I cannot tell you, that is your journey.
 But I can show you the way.
-You say: "I try to be a good person."
-A noble aspiration.
-But who decides what is 'good'?
-Your upbringing?
-Your church?
-Society?
-To maintain that 'good' mask, you must inevitably suppress everything labeled as 'bad.'
+You say you try to be "good."
+To maintain that, you must suppress everything labeled "bad."
 Your anger.
 Your assertiveness.
 Your selfishness.
-Your sexual desires that don't fit the picture.
-That is your shadow.
-But note: in that same shadow also lies your suppressed strength, your creativity, your wildness.
-The spontaneity you had as a child but lost because you weren't allowed to be "so boisterous."
+That is your unspoken.
+But note... the unspoken is not all bad.
+It also holds your suppressed strength, your creativity, your wildness.
+The spontaneity you had as a child before you were told to behave.

-The shadow you ignore grows stronger.
+The Unspoken you ignore grows stronger.

 What do I not want to see in myself?